ronquistlab/finbio-ebv/README.md

 Also included is a phylogenetic tree (species_level_tree.nwk), which is used for the derivation of a measure of phylogenetic diversity.

+'full_M.rds' is a list containing each EBV alongside the environmental features required for model fitting - this is the only data file required to fit the models, the other components are provided for clarity.

 ## R
 This folder contains R code to tidy the environmental and eDNA data, fit models, and plot preliminary results.
 Files within a folder are prefixed with a number to indicate which order they should be run in, if there is no prefix, files can be run in any order.